Consider your options

 If the party responsible for the infringement is located outside of Australia, this will be more complicated.
 Australian law might not apply to the conduct or may not be enforceable where they are located.
 You may need to work with lawyers in the relevant country to act on your behalf.
 Often Australian lawyers will refer you to their counterparts internationally.

 Some providers, including ISPs and hosting providers, will pass on legal correspondence to the user responsible for the infringement for you or give you the contact details of the infringer.

 If the infringer can’t be contacted or identified, you may need to engage an investigator or IP professional to explore other or legal avenues.

 Taking action through third parties

 Where it is not possible or practical to contact the infringing party directly, you could contact third parties whose services are used as part of the infringement.

 For example, if the infringement is taking place on social media, mobile app marketplace or an eCommerce website, review the provider's terms and conditions and any intellectual property policy published on its website.

 If the provider has a formal copyright takedown procedure you can report the content directly to the website.
 You can also lodge a report to their payment service providers if their services are being used to process payments for the infringing content.

 A cheaper and faster option to resolve your dispute compared to formal legal proceedings may be to seek out Alternative Dispute Resolution (ADR) services.
 ADR can include mediation, arbitration or expert determination to enable parties to efficiently reach a resolution without the need for litigation.

 The World Intellectual Property Organization (WIPO) provides a range of ADR services for disputes that go across international borders.
-For disputes with other Australian based parties also consider our IP Mediation Referral Service to find local qualified and specialist providers.
+For disputes with other Australian based parties also consider contacting the Resolution Institute, Australian Small Business and Family Enterprise Ombudsman or the Mediator Standards Board to find local qualified providers.